ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 A concept is a word beginning with ~.
 Ideally it has a bit on it that tells us that it is an officially compiled concept or topic (topics are also concepts via their keywords list).
-Members of the concept are facts whose verb is Member and whose object is the concept name.
+Members of the concept are facts whose verb is `member` and whose object is the concept name.
 Since these facts are stored as references from the concept name in object field position, all members can be found (including ones merely defined by `^createfact(myname member ~someconcept))`.
+One can even generate a fake sort of concept set, by doing `^createfact(dog member pet))`.
+This causes references to `dog` to automatically mark `pet` and propogate along any concepts of including that.

-In the TOPIC folder the files `keywords0.txt` and `keywords1.txt`.
+In the TOPIC folder are the files `keywords0.txt` and `keywords1.txt`.
 Since concepts are represented as facts, the data needed is the name of the concept/topic, the list of keywords to create into facts upon loading is provided, along with the bot bits that identify which bots can see that fact.
 Below's first entry is a topic (T~) and the second is a concept.
 The third is a concept with concept flags and because it comes from a multi-bot environment so each word is joined to the botbits that can see that keyword.